comegrant/dbt_docs_test/packages/slack-connector/README.md

 ### Workflow notifications for notebook tasks

-Initial support for slack notifications for worfklows with notebook tasks is also available.
+Initial support for slack notifications for workflows with notebook tasks is also available.
 To fetch the URL of a task running a notebook in a workflow, the default `get_databricks_job_url()` will work.

 If instead one wants to use it embedded in a standalone python script or Databricks notebook then the parameter `embedded` is needed like `get_databricks_job_url("embedded")`